yaoxiaoyuan/MystRL/readme.md

 ### Download Models

-All the models can be download at https://drive.google.com/drive/folders/1tUH4VPNMT5zzQHpRoLYDDrHnRpOq45xj?usp=drive_link
+All the models can be download at https://drive.google.com/drive/folders/1xYKtd0LPHD4llrtssdLDn2qzlE-4bL-8?usp=sharing

+### Hardware Requirements

+All experiments were tested or predicted to be runnable on a laptop CPU.
+All training was conducted on a single **A800 GPU** with a **30-core CPU** and 180GB of **RAM**.

 ### DQN